chiradeep/netscaler-aws-automation/scenarios/vpx_single_zone/README.md

     - route table for private subnets
     - NAT Gateway

 * Autoscaling Group (asg) deployed in the private subnet, in the default security group.
-The instances are Ubuntu 16 instances with NGINX installed / running.
+The instances are Ubuntu 16 instances with Apache2 .
 * VPX deployment in the public / private subnets using CloudFormation
     - NSIP ENI attached to private subnet, in the default security group
     - Server ENI attached to private subnet, in the default security group